 Restricted stock awards are granted with no payment of cash consideration.
-The restricted stock awards granted to our named executive officers in 2016 vest in four equal annual installments, the first of which vested on February 17, 2017, the first anniversary of the grant date.
+Stock options are granted with an exercise price equal to the closing price of our common stock on the date of grant.
+The restricted stock and option awards granted to our named executive officers in 2017 vest in four equal annual installments.